How to Treat Oily Skin

-Having oily skin doesn’t have to mean constantly battling with shiny skin and breakouts.
-There are treatments that you can try that could be the answer to your oily skin.
+Having oily skin doesn't have to mean constantly battling with shiny skin and breakouts.
+There are oily skin treatments that you can try that could be the answer to your skin problems.

-Here’s a detailed analysis of some of the top treatments for oily skin, what they are, how they work and what potential side effects they could cause.
+Here's the lowdown on how to get rid of oily skin including the best treatments for oily skin, how they work and what potential side effects they may cause.

-Topical treatments are usually creams, lotions and ointments that you apply directly to the skin.
+Topical skin treatments consist of creams, lotions, gels and ointments that you apply directly to the skin.

-In tightening the pores, the pores then produce less sebum, the oily, wax like substance that naturally keeps the skin moisturised.
-In oily skin, sebum production is usually in excessive levels, making the skin appear shiny or greasy.
+Reducing and tightening the pores means that they produce less sebum, the oily, wax-like substance that naturally keeps the skin moisturised.
+If you have oily skin, sebum production is usually produced to excessive levels, making the skin appear shiny or greasy.

 They also help to rid the skin of dead skin cells and other dirt that clog up the pores by acting as a type of exfoliant.
 This means that the pores become less clogged, and therefore produce less sebum.

-A downside of using topical retinoids is that they can cause dry, flaky skin.
+A downside of using topical retinoids as an oily skin treatment is that they can cause dry, flaky skin.
 A retinoid cream is worth trying to help manage your oily skin, but do so sparingly to begin with.
 Apply a thin layer to the skin before bed, and wash away in the morning.

 Topical retinoids can also cause a mild burning or stinging sensation, and make the skin more sensitive to the UV rays of the sun.
 It's therefore recommended that you use a facial sunscreen designed for oily skin during the day.